Financial system in Australia: Market participants

-There are several smaller banks with a presence throughout the country, and a large number of other financial institutions, such as credit unions.
-Many large foreign banks have a presence, but few have a retail banking presence.
-The central bank is the Reserve Bank of Australia (RBA).
-Since 2008 the Australian government has guaranteed deposits up to $250,000 per customer per institution against banking failure.

 Insurance market

 Australia's insurance market can be divided into roughly three components: life insurance, general insurance and health insurance.
 These markets have been fairly distinct, with most larger insurers focusing on only one type.
 However, in recent times several insurance companies have broadened their scope into more general financial services, and have faced competition from banks and subsidiaries of foreign financial conglomerates.

 Superannuation

 Superannuation in Australia is government-supported and encouraged, and minimum provisions are compulsory for employees.
 Superannuation arrangements are provided by banks and insurance companies, though most funds are self-managed.
 Superannuation funds are tightly regulated.

 Payments and clearing systems

 There are several payment systems in use within Australia, many of which are regulated by Australian Payments Network (AusPayNet) (previously called Australian Payments Clearing Association (APCA)), including:

 Cash

 The Australian dollar is Australia’s currency and legal tender in Australia.
 Clearing and settling of cash payments (also called CS5) are regulated by AusPayNet as the Australian Cash Distribution Exchange System (ACDES).